blackrock/aladdinsdk/README.md

   ```
 - Set BlackRock's `defaultWebServer`

-### Managing APIs
+#### Managing APIs (Note: This section is temporary and API management will be decoupled from core SDK)

 - The supported API specs are stored under [./resources/api_specs](./resources/api_specs/)
-- To test new APIs, perform the build steps locally, **but do not commit codegen changes**:
+- To add/update/delete APIs, perform the code generation steps locally:
-  - Adding/deleting/updating APIs would require developers to simply update the contents of the api_specs folder appropriately.
+  - Update the contents of the api_specs folder appropriately.
-  - To test new APIs for local testing, run the following command:
+  - Run the code generation utility script using this command:
     ```sh
     python devutils/asdk_agraph_api_codegen.py -osd resources/api_specs
     ```
-  **NOTE:**
-  - DO NOT commit any changes under `./alddinsdk/api/codegen`.
-  - Only API `./resources/api_specs` files need to be added to the code repository.
+  - Verify changes by running API calls locally, then create a PR to add these changes to the repository

 ## Usage